Girls' Frontline: Collaboration events

-MICA Team originally started as a dōjin circle consisting of three people, however during the development of Girls Frontline, gradually expanded into a company of 117 employees.
-The game began as an inspiration work based on Kantai Collection, however with the premise of anthropomorphized warships replaced with that of firearms, based on the team's anticipations that similar moe anthropomorphism games would become popular in China.
+On November 16, 2025, the Shanghai Symphony Orchestra made their first collaboration with Sunborn for the "Girls' Frontline 10th Anniversary" concert, performing a live orchestral arrangement of the Girls' Frontline soundtrack composed by Vanguard Sound at the Jaguar Shanghai Symphony Hall, conducted by resident conductor Sun Yifan, with vocals by Kinoko and the Echo Festival Choir.

 Media

 Anime

 A chibi-style television anime series featuring 12 short episodes titled Girls' Frontline: Healing Chapter (どるふろ -癒し編-, DoruFuro: Iyashi-hen) aired on Tokyo MX and BS11 from October 5 to December 21, 2019.
 A second series of animated shorts titled Girls' Frontline: Madness Chapter (どるふろ -狂乱篇-, DoruFuro: Kyōran-hen) streamed on Bilibili and aired on Tokyo MX and BS11 from December 28, 2019, to March 14, 2020.
 The Bilibili releases of both series are voiced in Mandarin Chinese, while the Japanese broadcast versions are voiced in Japanese.

 On January 22, 2021, an anime television series adaptation produced by Warner Bros.
 Japan and animated by Asahi Production was announced.
 The series is directed by Shigeru Ueda, with Hideyuki Kurata handling series composition, Masaki Yamada designing characters, and Takashi Watanabe composing the music.
 It aired from January 8 to March 26, 2022, on Tokyo MX, BS11, and AT-X. The opening theme song is "BAD CANDY" by yukaDD, while the ending theme song is "HORIZON" by Team Shachi.
 Funimation licensed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia.
 The English dub streamed on Funimation's website on February 4, 2022.